holycrap872/ucls-ml-ai/CourseMaterial/01_sde_bootcamp/09_human_vs_ai/lesson_plan.md

     - Whole point is to reflect about how to use AI to improve
     - Do problems yourself first
     - Later, ask AI and compare the results
+    - Where does the AI's solution feel authoritative but might be wrong? (**automation bias**)
+    - Where does your solution feel weak but might actually be better?
     - Questions?
 - Go!